 The world is full of wannabe chefs who wish to whip up picture-perfect bakes on a whim.
 But unless you are a seasoned baker, your last-minute decision to whip up the desired delicacy may end up in much disappointment!
 You may think you did everything right but the baked dish may not just turn out like the picture you had in mind!
 And if this happens to you regularly, you may arrive at the unfortunate conclusion that you’re not a good baker, and you may eventually give up baking.

-Find out top 14 reasons of why I encourage baking at home.
+Find out the top 14 reasons why I encourage baking at home.

 - 1 Why your baking fails?

 - 1.1 Ingredient Substitution